 Industrial Waste Control Section

-The Industrial Waste Control Section is responsible for protecting the department’s employees, collection system, treatment plants, public and environment from harmful discharges to the sewer system.
-Protection is accomplished, in part, with wastewater discharge limits set by the United States Environmental Protection Agency through its Pretreatment Program and set by the County for additional pollutants of concern.
-Monroe County’s environmental laws and limits are written in the Sewer Use Law (231k PDF).
+A function of the Monroe County Department of Environmental Services (DES) Industrial Waste Control Section is to prevent harmful discharges to the sewer system.
+If they occur, these discharges can adversely affect DES wastewater collection and treatment facilities (and their employees) and the local environmental and public health.
+Prevention is accomplished, in part, with wastewater discharge limits set by the United States Environmental Protection Agency through its Pretreatment Program and set by the County for additional pollutants of concern.
+Monroe County’s environmental laws and limits are written in the Sewer Use Law.
 The purposes of the Sewer Use Law are as follows:

 - Control and regulate discharges into the county sanitary, storm and/or combined sewers and their tributaries;